-- Conditions supporting no greater than Category III valves.
-Valves are not to be used in safety functions such as safety loops or separating incompatible fluids. - For gases and liquids in Groups 1 & 2. - In-line service only, not recommended for end of line service - Service to be compatible with the materials of construction.
+- Conditions supporting no greater than European Pressure Equipment Directive (PED) Category III valves.
+Valves are not to be used in safety functions such as safety loops or separating incompatible fluids. - For gases and liquids in European Pressure Equipment Directive (PED) Groups 1 & 2. - Service to be compatible with the materials of construction.
 Prior to selection it is the user's responsibility to determine that the valve is appropriate for the intended application.
-Application not to allow corrosion >.002"/year (.05mm/year). - The possibility of material deterioration in service and need for periodic inspections is the responsibility of the user. - Mechanical supports are not to be welded directly to the valve, however may be fitted to the associated piping. - It is the piping system designer's responsibility to implement appropriate protection measures to minimize reaction forces and moments, which result from supports, attachments, piping, etc. - Laws of the state must be observed as they apply. - In service inspections may be required by the national authorities of the country where the valve is installed. - Some National/Local authorities may require periodic hydrostatic testing. - Only use Conbraco replacement parts. - On-off service only (not to be used for throttling). - Valves are primarily intended for industrial use.
+Applications should not allow corrosion >.002"/year (.05mm/year). - The possibility of material deterioration in service and need for periodic inspections is the responsibility of the user. - For carbon steel valves, complete valve replacement will be necessary after 10 years of continuous service above 800°F (426°C). - Mechanical supports are not to be welded directly to the valve; however, they may be fitted to the associated piping.

-Level of training, experience or ability of users should be at least that of trained and skilled maintenance personnel or technicians.
+- It is the piping system designer's responsibility to implement appropriate protection measures to minimize reaction forces and moments which result from supports, attachments, piping, etc. - Laws of the state must be observed as they apply. - In-service inspections may be required by national authorities of the country where the valve is installed. - Some national or local authorities may require periodic hydrostatic testing. - Only use Conbraco replacement parts. - Valves are intended for on-off service only and should not to be used for throttling applications. - Valves are primarily intended for industrial use. - Level of training, experience or ability of users should be at least that of trained and skilled maintenance personnel or technicians.